byu-cpe/ecen520_student/axi/axi.md

 Create a new module named `uart_axi.sv` that implements an AXI4-Lite subordinate/slave interface to your UART transmitter and receiver modules.
 Base your new module on the module template file named `uart_axi_template.sv`.
-This file includes the port definitions and parameters for your module.
+This file includes the port definitions and parameters for your module to help you get started.

-**Transmitter**
+Follow the instructions below for building your AXI UART.

+### Transmitter

 Instance your transmitter module from the previous UART transmitter assignment using the parameters of this module.
 Instance your fifo module designed above for the transmit path.